What is childhood trauma?

 If the parents or caretakers aren’t sensitive enough to recognize the distress and soothe the child, the child might not know how to discharge the trapped energy in the body.
 He or she then carries the unresolved emotions such as stress, anxiety, shame, guilt, fear, grief, and anger into adulthood.

 There is actually no need to resolve our childhood trauma.
 What had happened in the past is in the past.
 It doesn’t represent who we are right now.
 Plus, who enjoys digging up their terrifying past and reliving it again?

 The only reason why we have to address our childhood trauma is that it is affecting our adult lives.
 As a child, we have developed some coping strategies to deal with our distress.
 Now that we are adults, we are still using the same strategies when we interact with others and the world.
 We are not aware that we are no longer the child that is facing a threatening situation.

 These strategies, habits, and behaviors that we have grown used to might not be effective or no longer make sense to us now.
 In fact, they are keeping us from growing to our full potential.

 They create obstacles and make us avoid things that are related to our past trauma.
-We numb ourselves from emotions or put them aside and wonder why we can’t connect deeply with others in relationship.
+We numb ourselves from emotions or put them aside and wonder why we can’t connect deeply with others in relationships.
 We have difficulty trusting other people and feel a need to be hypervigilance and constantly on guard.
-In a relationship, we subconsciously date people who are bad for us because we are drawn to them or we avoid relationship altogether.
+In a relationship, we subconsciously date people who are bad for us because we are drawn to them or we avoid relationships altogether.

 The freedom that we desire cannot be experienced